BMW X4 review

 Otherwise, the X4 is fitted with an excellent eight-speed automatic gearbox, and all versions get rear-biased all-wheel drive, which can send up to 100 per cent of torque to either axle in a matter of milliseconds should the stability control demand it.

-Though the entry-level X4 20d’s four-pot frugality means BMW expects it to swallow 65 per cent of UK sales, the lustier six-cylinders are more tempting, thanks to effortless pace and a better balance of appealing on-throttle burble and quieter cruising.
+Though the entry-level X4 20d’s four-pot frugality means BMW expects it to swallow 65 per cent of UK sales, the lustier 30d and 35d six-cylinders are more tempting, thanks to effortless pace and a better balance of appealing on-throttle burble and quieter cruising.

-The 255bhp X4 30d offers all of the grunt you could realistically need (0-62mph in just 5.8 seconds) with a claimed economy figure of 47.9mpg.
-The X4 30d’s case over the more powerful X4 35d is enhanced by its large price tag undercut.
+The 254bhp X4 30d offers all of the grunt you could realistically need – the 0-62mph sprint takes just 5.8 seconds, according to BMW’s claims, with an on-paper fuel economy figure of 47.9mpg.
+The X4 30d’s case over the more powerful X4 35d is enhanced by its large price tag undercut of £5,130.

 The BMW X4’s strongest hand is certainly the imperiousness with which it tackles a winding road.
 Its standard-fit xDrive all-wheel drive system gives almost unimpeachable traction, and it inspires huge confidence in the bends.

-Add into the mix a lower centre of gravity and retuned suspension versus the already sorted X3 and you’ve got a genuinely entertaining, engaging SUV.
-It’s the brakes that let the dynamic side down, feeling weedy and underpowered when repeatedly asked to slow almost 1900kg of hard-charging crossover.
+Add into the mix a lower centre of gravity and a revised suspension setup versus the already sorted X3 and you’ve got a genuinely entertaining, involving SUV.
+It’s the brakes that let the dynamic side down, feeling weedy and underpowered when repeatedly asked to slow almost 1,900kg of hard-charging crossover.

 We’d also like more communication through the steering, which is accurate and keenly weighted but lacks feel compared with Mercedes’ best efforts.